stuartw843/Todo/README.md

 Obtain a License:
 - Visit the TinyMCE pricing page and choose a plan that suits your needs.
-- Follow the instructions to purchase a license and obtain your license key.
+- Create an API key.
+- Register your domain as an "Approved Domain"

 Configure TinyMCE with Your License Key:
 - Open index.html.